 If you’re looking for a simple kids’ science experiment with a BIG wow factor, you’ve come to the right spot!
 This science experiment uses just a couple of ingredients, takes just moments to complete and has a super exciting finish.

-Make some magic inflating conversation hearts just in time for Valentine’s Day and then join The Plato Pack so you can access DOZENS more jaw-dropping (but easy prep!) science experiments kids will love!
+Make some magic inflating conversation hearts just in time for Valentine’s Day and then hop over to snag more science experiments kids will love!

 To prep this magic kids’ science experiment, I grabbed my supplies:

 - 4 Alka Seltzer tablets for each round

 Big Brother helped me break two of the Alka Seltzer tablets into small pieces and dropped them into the bottom of the bottle.

 Then, we brainstormed a couple of our favorite conversation heart messages and I used the Sharpie to draw them on the balloons.

 TIP: After a little experimenting, I realized that the conversation heart was more crisp and clear if I first blew it up with air, temporarily pinched it closed with my fingers and then drew the picture.

 When I tried drawing the conversation heart while it was flat and empty, the image stretched too much when the balloon inflated.